 Ulrike Rahe was promoted to professor in Industrial Design at Chalmers in 2003.
 Since then, her life-time professorship (since 1994 at HAWK University of Applied Sciences and Arts in Hildesheim...

-Quan Jin is a researcher in sustainable building at the Division of Building Technology, research group Sustainable Building and in the Area of Advance Building Futures.
-Quan works with building...
+Quan Jin is Senior Researcher in the research group Sustainable Building at the Division of Building Technology, and in the Area of advance Energy.
+She conducts research on indoor environmental...

 Postdoc, Architecture and Civil Engineering, Architectural Theory and Methods

 Elke Miedema is a Postdoc researcher at Architectural Methods & Theory.
 She holds a MSc degree in Architecture for TU Delft (2012) and a PhD in Architecture from Chalmers University of Technology...